-The Romanian legislation does not provide a direct system of assistance for the patent holder to determine the infringement, but there are provisions that have a positive effect in this respect.
+The Romanian legislation does not provide a direct system of assistance for the patent holder to determine

 First, according to Art.
-6 of GEO no.100/2005, if the patentee presented reasonably available and sufficient evidence to support its claims, he may ask the court to order measures of preservation that include, among others, a detailed description, with or without taking samples.
+6 of GEO no. 100/2005, if the patentee presented reasonably available and sufficient evidence to support its claims, he may ask the court to order measures of preservation that include, among others, a detailed description, with or without taking samples.